rasmysamy/softposit.py/README.md

 # softposit.py
-A python implementation of softposit
+A python implementation of softposit.

+Licensed under GPL.